Azure-Samples/search-dotnet-asp-net-mvc-jobs/readme.md

 # Azure Search .NET - Jobs Website Sample

-This is an <a href="http://azure.microsoft.com/en-us/services/search/">Azure Search</a> demo website based on data from the <a href="https://nycopendata.socrata.com/">NYC Open Data initiative</a>.
+This is an <a href="http://azure.microsoft.com/en-us/services/search/">Azure Search</a> demo website based on data from the <a href="https://nycopendata.socrata.com/">New York City Open Data initiative</a>.
 Jobs listed here should not be considered active.

 You can see an online version of this sample [here](http://azjobsdemo.azurewebsites.net/).